ClementNerma/ReShell/README.md

 # The ReShell Project

-**WARNING:** This project is under heavy development and many things are either non-functional or may produce unexpected results. **Please use at your own risks!**
+**WARNING:** This project is under heavy development and many things are either non-functional or may produce unexpected results.
+The Git history is also a mess. **Please use at your own risks!**

 The ReShell project aims to provide a complete alternative to popular shells such as *sh (sh, bash, zsh, ksh, ...), PowerShell or Batch.